apache/flink/docs/content.zh/docs/deployment/resource-providers/standalone/docker.md

     ```dockerfile
     FROM flink
-    ADD /host/path/to/flink-conf.yaml /opt/flink/conf/flink-conf.yaml
+    ADD /host/path/to/config.yaml /opt/flink/conf/config.yaml
     ADD /host/path/to/log4j.properties /opt/flink/conf/log4j.properties
     ```

 {{< hint info >}}
 The mounted volume must contain all necessary configuration files.
-The `flink-conf.yaml` file must have write permission so that the Docker entry point script can modify it in certain cases.
+The [Flink configuration file]({{< ref "docs/deployment/config#flink-configuration-file" >}}) file must have write permission so that the Docker entry point script can modify it in certain cases.
 {{< /hint >}}

 ### Using Filesystem Plugins